wandb/docs/content/guides/hosting/monitoring-usage/slack-alerts.md

     {{< img src="/images/hosting/redirect_urls.png" alt="" >}}

 4. Select **Save URLs**.
-5. You can optionally specify an IP range under **Restrict API Token Usage**, allow-list the IP or IP range of your W&B instance(s).
+5. You can optionally specify an IP range under **Restrict API Token Usage**, allow-list the IP or IP range of your W&B instances.
 Limiting the allowed IP address helps further secure your Slack application.

 ## Register your Slack application with W&B